4 Play-Based Learning Activities You Can Try at Home

 1. Sensory Bins

-Fill a shallow bin with rice, dry pasta, or water beads, then add scoops, measuring cups, and sturdy toy animals.
+Fill a shallow bin with rice, dry pasta, or oats, then add scoops, measuring cups, and sturdy toy animals.
 Toddlers love digging, pouring, and “swimming” figurines through the textured landscape.
-This multisensory play strengthens fine-motor muscles, introduces early math, and encourages independent exploration.
+This multisensory play strengthens fine motor skills, introduces early math concepts, and encourages independent exploration.
 Place a large towel underneath for easy cleanup and invite your child to describe how each material feels, which will be great practice for new vocabulary.

 2. Building Blocks

 Classic wooden or interlocking blocks are a toolbox for problem-solving.
 Encourage your toddler to stack towers, sort by color, or match blocks to printed shape outlines you’ve drawn on paper.
-Crashes are part of the fun; rebuilding teaches persistence and spatial reasoning.
-You can stretch the activity by counting blocks aloud or challenging your child to build a bridge tall enough for a toy car.
-These mini STEM lessons happen naturally while little hands stay busy.
+Tumbling the blocks is part of the fun; rebuilding teaches persistence and spatial reasoning.
+You can extend the activity by counting blocks aloud or challenging your child to build a bridge tall enough to support a toy car.
+These mini STEM lessons happen naturally while keeping little hands busy.

 3. Role-Playing Games

 Pretend play nurtures empathy and language development.
 Set up a mini grocery store with empty cereal boxes, or turn a cardboard box into a doctor’s “check-up” station.
 As toddlers hand you play money, bandage a teddy bear, or take turns as cashier and customer, they practice conversation, turn-taking, and real-world problem solving.
-Keep props simple—scarves become capes, and spoons transform into microphones, so imagination drives the narrative.
+Keep props simple, such as scarves for capes, and spoons for microphones, so imagination drives the narrative.
+Some good examples of props include

 4. Music and Movement

-Grab pots, wooden spoons, or DIY shakers (rice sealed inside plastic containers) and host a living-room jam session.
+Grab pots, wooden spoons, or DIY shakers (such as rice sealed inside plastic containers) and host a living-room jam session.
 Clapping to a steady beat boosts counting skills and auditory processing, while dancing improves balance and gross-motor coordination.
 Alternate fast and slow songs, then pause the music for “freeze” moments to sharpen listening and self-control.
-Encourage your toddler to suggest movements—stomping like dinosaurs or fluttering like butterflies—to build confidence and creativity.
+Encourage your toddler to suggest movements—such as stomping like dinosaurs or fluttering like butterflies—to build confidence and creativity.

 Embracing play-based learning activities at home is a wonderful way to support your child’s development while spending quality time together.
 If you’re looking for a preschool curriculum with wonderful activities for toddlers, turn to Key Point Academy Aventura!